cdzombak/macos-automation/README.md

 ## See Also

-* [rsync-match](https://github.com/cdzombak/rsync-match) lives in `~/opt/bin/` but is not included in this repository.
+* [rsync-match](https://github.com/cdzombak/rsync-match) if the canonical source for the `curie-match` script in `~/opt/bin/`.
 * [finder-atom](https://github.com/cdzombak/finder-atom) is the canonical source for this script.
-* My dotfiles & Hammerspoon configuration — not currently online
+* My dotfiles & Hammerspoon configuration — not currently online.

 ## Subsumed Repositories